CherryKeyslam/Auto-Colouring-Page-Completer/README.md

 To operate it:

+- You need to download python 3 or above and the PIL/pillow module.

-- After downloading the python file,
+- Download **this** python file

-- Create a folder named "to_colour"
+- Create a folder named "to_colour" in the same place as the python file

-- And another one named "coloured" in the same place as the python file
+- And another one named "coloured"

 - Place the images you want to colour in the "to_colour" folder.

 - and run the program!
 The coloured pictures will appear in the "coloured" folder.

-And of course, as some prerequisites , you need to download python 3 or above and the PIL/pillow module.